Gravity in ORT#

 The missing half comes from spatial curvature — something Newton lacks.

-Just as with light deflection, the extra term arises from the interplay of two effects:
+Just as with light deflection, the precession comes from two contributions:

 Combined: